alecarneiro1993/roshambo-frontend/README.md

 This application uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) as its linter and formatter.

+## Documentation

+Initially the idea was to use something like [compodoc](https://compodoc.app/), but this project is simple, so it uses TSDoc.

 ## Get Server up

 To do that, just run `ng serve` (provided you have `ng` CLI installed);